AmerisourceBergen to pay $625 million in U.S. civil fraud settlement

 In September 2017, the company’s AmerisourceBergen Specialty Group unit pleaded guilty to a related misdemeanor, and paid $260 million of criminal fines and forfeitures.

-AmerisourceBergen did not immediately respond to requests for comment.
-The Chesterbrook, Pennsylvania-based company had set aside money for the entire civil settlement in its fiscal year ended Sept.
+The Chesterbrook, Pennsylvania-based company also entered a five-year corporate integrity agreement to ensure compliance with federal health care rules.
+It set aside money for the entire civil settlement in its fiscal year ended Sept.
 30, 2017.

-AmerisourceBergen admitted that from January 2001 to January 2014, its Medical Initiatives Inc pharmacy unit in Alabama illegally shipped millions of syringes for patients in chemotherapy that contained drugs prepared in an unsterile environment.
+AmerisourceBergen admitted that from January 2001 to January 2014, its Medical Initiatives Inc pharmacy unit in Alabama shipped millions of syringes for patients undergoing chemotherapy that contained drugs prepared in an unsterile environment.

-Authorities said AmerisourceBergen would harvest “overfill” from the original vials of such drugs as Aloxi, Anzemet, Kytril and generic Kytril, Neupogen and Procrit.
+Authorities said AmerisourceBergen would harvest “overfill” from the original vials of such drugs as Aloxi, Anzemet, Kytril and generic Kytril, Neupogen and Procrit used to combat side effects of chemotherapy, such as nausea and anemia.

-They said this enabled the company to create more doses than it bought, and generate at least $99.6 million of extra profit.
+That enabled the company to create more doses than it bought, and generate at least $99.6 million of extra profit, authorities said.

 AmerisourceBergen was also accused of billing multiple doctors for individual vials, causing them to bill the government more than once, and paying kickbacks to induce doctors to buy drugs through the pre-filled syringe program.